Hannah Louise Barnard:

 Performance Career:

-Hannah Louise Barnard is an NYC-based dancer, choreographer, musician, educator, administrator, activist and spiritual seeker.
-Her original choreographic works have been presented in NYC through NYPL for the Performing Arts at Lincoln Center (Upper West Side), Dixon Place, Theater for the New City (Lower East Side), The Tank NYC, Saint Peter's Church (Midtown), Greenwich House, Tenri Cultural Institute (West Village), National Opera Center (Chelsea), the Lean In NYC Urban Women's Retreat (Flatiron District), Artslope, ShapeShifter Lab, Barbes and Spectrum NYC (Brooklyn), as well as venues in Connecticut, Pennsylvania, Florida, England and South Australia.
+Hannah Louise Barnard is an NYC-based dancer/choreographer, theatrical performer, musician, educator, administrator, activist, and spiritual seeker.
+Her original choreographic works have been presented in NYC through NYPL for the Performing Arts at Lincoln Center (Upper West Side), Dixon Place, Theater for the New City (Lower East Side), The Tank NYC, Saint Peter's Church (Midtown), Greenwich House, Tenri Cultural Institute (West Village), National Opera Center (Chelsea), the Lean In NYC Urban Women's Retreat (Flatiron District), Artslope, ShapeShifter Lab, Barbes, and Spectrum NYC (Brooklyn), as well as venues in Connecticut, Pennsylvania, Florida, England, and South Australia.
+She has performed other choreographers’ works in NYC at the Summer Nights Series at Union Square Park, Riverside Theatre (Upper West Side), Nuyorican Poets Cafe (Lower East Side), Ailey Citigroup Theater (Midtown), Hudson Guild Theater (Chelsea), The Secret Theatre (Queens), BAX/Brooklyn Arts Exchange, and Triskelion Arts (Brooklyn).
 Hannah has worked with multiple Contemporary Classical and Jazz composers; In 2014, her choreography was commissioned for The Rhizome Project by Jazz pianist/composer Fabian Almazan.
 From 2016-2018, Hannah served as founder and director of Sanctuary, a collective of dancer/choreographers, musician/composers, and visual artists who collaboratively produced and performed original multimedia works.
 Sanctuary premiered their first work through the inaugural Artslope festival, which Hannah served as Chair of the Dance Committee under the directorship of Gilly Youner (Co-president of the Park Slope Civic Council).
 From 2013-2019, Hannah served as co-director and resident choreographer for Dance in Jazz at Saint Peter's Church (Midtown) with Ike Sturm (former Director of Jazz Ministries).
 She has worked on several projects with the multidisciplinary collective Artists By Any Other Name (Artistic Director Harmonnia Junus), with whom she participated in a choreographic residency in Virginia with Kista Tucker (Artistic Director, Kista Tucker Insights) and toured South Australia as a performer and arts educator in 2017.
-Hannah has appeared as a dance theater artist with Aimee Plauche & Performers (Artistic Director Aimee Plauche), The Chocolate Dances Company (Artistic Director Megan Sipe), Giada Ferrone Dance (Artistic Director Giada Ferrone), and Chamber16 (Artistic Director Sharon Gunderson).
-She has collaborated with light sculptor Suzy Sureck (https://suzysureck.com/light_sculpt.html), clothing designer Mary Symczak, puppet artist Karen Zasloff, photographers Tony Gonzalez (https://tonygonzalezartist.com/) and Asya Azar (https://www.asyaworld.com/), film artists Daniel Zimbler, Dominick Nero, Melissa Wu and Klassic Carella, and composers Ike Sturm, Fabian Almazan, Chanda Rule, Chris Dingman, Eric Stewart, Mare Berger and Sonia Sjaznberg.
+Hannah has appeared as a dance theater artist with The Chocolate Dances Company (Artistic Director Megan Sipe), Aimee Plauche & Performers (Artistic Director Aimee Plauche), Edgar Cortes Dance Theater (Artistic Director Edgar Cortes), Dance@SaintPeters (Artistic Director Roberto Lara), and Giada Ferrone Dance (Artistic Director Giada Ferrone).
+She has collaborated with the chamber music ensemble Chamber16 (Artistic Director Sharon Gunderson), light sculptor Suzy Sureck, clothing designer Mary Symczak, puppet artist Karen Zasloff, photographers Tony Gonzalez and Asya Azar, film artists Daniel Zimbler, Dominick Nero, Melissa Wu and Klassic Carella, and composers Ike Sturm, Fabian Almazan, Chanda Rule, Chris Dingman, Eric Stewart, Mare Berger and Sonia Sjaznberg.
 Hannah has appeared as an improvisational performance artist with Fritz Donnelly’s troupe at multiple gallery spaces of ChaShaMa, as The Divine Comedienne through Megan Sipe’s Chocolate Salons, and as Luxuria Gravitas through Billy Schultz’s improv comedy series, “Dancify That!”
-Recent projects include collaborating on an indigenous adaptation of Euripides’ “Trojan Women” with AMERINDA (http://amerinda.org/main/), working on a multicultural dance production honoring Ghandi with Tony Award-winning choreographer George Faison through Lotus Music & Dance (Artistic Director Kamala Cesar), directing and performing “Estuary,” a dance theater work selected for PrideFest at The Tank NYC, and co-creating “The Moon Is Always Full,” a music & dance documentary film set in Brooklyn’s Prospect Park, in collaboration with Bessie Award-winning dancer Emily Pope.
+Recent projects include collaborating on an indigenous adaptation of Euripides’ “Trojan Women” with AMERINDA (Artistic Director Sarah B. Denison), working on a multicultural dance production honoring Ghandi with Tony Award-winning choreographer George Faison through Lotus Music & Dance (Artistic Director Kamala Cesar), directing and performing “Estuary,” a dance theater work selected for PrideFest at The Tank NYC, and co-creating “The Moon Is Always Full,” a music & dance documentary film set in Brooklyn’s Prospect Park, in collaboration with Bessie Award-winning dancer Emily Pope.
 In addition to her dance career, Hannah writes and records original music for voice and piano, which can be found by searching “Hannah Louise Barnard” on Soundcloud (https://soundcloud.com/).
-She is currently in the processes of writing new music with bassist Michelle Bazile, cooking up an art installation featuring shadow puppetry with fabric sculptor/performance artist H. Gene Thompson of Innerworkings Theater (https://hgenethompson.com/), and authoring a personal memoir entitled “Swimming Upstream.”
-Hannah may also be found playing The Purple Pirate Princess or a Dancing Rainbow Unicorn at the odd children’s birthday party.
+She is currently in the process of authoring a personal memoir entitled “Swimming Upstream,” an excerpt of which premiered in July 2024 through the ESTIA Variety Show at Brooklyn’s pinkFROG Cafe.
+Hannah may occasionally be found playing Chopin or Debussy at the odd open mic night and The Purple Pirate Princess or a Dancing Rainbow Unicorn at the odd children’s birthday party.

 Education & Training:

 Hannah received classical ballet training from the Neglia Conservatory (Buffalo, NY), Princeton Ballet School (Princeton, NJ), Pittsburgh Ballet Theater School, and Bodiography Center for Movement (Pittsburgh, PA).
 She performed as an apprentice with the Bodiography Contemporary Ballet Company (Artistic Director Maria Caruso) in 2009.
 Hannah went on to study Ballet, Modern Dance, and Dance Composition at The Florida State University School of Dance, where she received training and creative mentorship from Professors Gerri Houlihan (Metropolitan Opera Ballet Company, Lar Lubovitch Dance Company), Dan Wagoner (Martha Graham, Paul Taylor, Merce Cunningham), Lynda Davis (Bella Lewitsky), Anthony Morgan (Martha Graham), Tim Glenn (Alwin Nikolais), Jawole Zollar (Urban Bush Women), Sheila Humphreys (Royal Ballet), Anjali Austin (Dance Theater of Harlem), Rick McCullough (Nederlands Dans Theater), Zach Morris and Tom Pearson (Third Rail Projects).
 While studying at the FSU School of Dance, Hannah was selected by Tim Glenn to perform as a soloist in the premiere of his work "Life, Shapes and the Future of History Condensed" for Days of Dance (Fall 2009) and the Intermedia Festival (Spring 2010).
 She was also selected as a cast member of "Naked City" by Jawole Zollar (Artistic Director of Urban Bush Women) for Evenings of Dance (Spring 2011) and as a company member of DRT (Dance Repertory Theater), directed by Lynda Davis.
-Hannah's original choreographic work "Where Did That Leg Come From?" was selected by a panel of FSU faculty members to be premiered through Days of Dance (Fall 2010).
-She received the 2011 FSU Undergraduate Research and Creative Activities Award (URCAA) to conduct a choreographic research project entitled "There is No Rose" in collaboration with the Pittsburgh Girls Choir (Artistic Director Kathryn Barnard) on their 2011 England Tour.
+Hannah's original choreographic work "Where Did That Leg Come From?" was selected by a panel of FSU faculty members to be premiered through Days of Dance (Fall 2010), an accomplishment for which she was featured in an FSView online news article.
+Hannah received the 2011 FSU Undergraduate Research and Creative Activities Award (URCAA) to conduct a choreographic research project entitled "There is No Rose" in collaboration with the Pittsburgh Girls Choir (Artistic Director Kathryn Barnard) on their 2011 England Tour.
 Her research is published in the Spring 2012 edition of The Owl (FSU Undergraduate Research Journal), an accomplishment for which she appeared as a featured student in the Florida State University News (https://news.fsu.edu/student-stars/2012/05/01/hannah-barnard-2/).
 Hannah completed an administrative internship with Battery Dance Company in Lower Manhattan (Artistic Director Jonathan Hollander) in Fall 2011 through the FSU in NYC Program and graduated Magna Cum Laude with her BFA in Dance from FSU in 2012.
 In 2014, she expanded her dance studies to include Bharatanatyam, an ancient form of Indian classical dance, which she practiced under the tutelage of Kamala Cesar through Lotus Music & Dance until 2021.
-Hannah’s other dance-related dabblings have included Waacking with Archie Burnett, Contact Improv with Tiffany Mills, Body Scripting with Tamar Rogoff, Capoeira with Capoeira Luanda, Power Vinyasa Yoga at Yoga to the People, Modern Dance at the Paul Taylor Dance Center, and Ballet at ZviDance, Mark Morris Dance Center, and NYCommunity Ballet.
+Hannah’s other dance-related dabblings have included Waacking with Archie Burnett, Contact Improv with Tiffany Mills, Body Scripting with Tamar Rogoff, Capoeira with Capoeira Luanda, Power Vinyasa Yoga at Yoga to the People, Modern Dance at the Paul Taylor Dance Center, Ballet at ZviDance, Mark Morris Dance Center, and NYCommunity Ballet, swing dance at Frim Fram Jam, and salsa dance wherever there’s a live band or a great DJ.
 In addition to her movement training, Hannah studied classical piano for nine years and received three years of choral training from the Pittsburgh Girls Choir, with whom she toured internationally.
 She completed a songwriting course in 2021 by UK-based singer/songwriter Dani Tersini through Women Songwriters of the World and briefly studied Philippine kulintang music with percussionist Zaneta Sykes.
-Hannah regularly practices kickboxing at CKO Kickboxing Bay Ridge and open water swimming at Brighton Beach.
+Hannah regularly practices kickboxing at CKO Kickboxing Bay Ridge and year-round open water swimming at Brighton Beach.

 Spiritual Work & Activism:

 An avid spiritual seeker, Hannah has devoted herself to a mystic path on which she cultivates her inner life through holistic healing and growth.
 Her spiritual journey has been deeply informed by the processes of deconstructing fundamentalist religion, reconstructing an earth-based spirituality rooted in Deep Feminine principles, understanding her long-term chronic pain condition through a holistic lens, enthusiastically embracing her queer identity, and exploring her passion for creative practice as sacred ritual.
-Hannah is a former client of PSI (Psychotherapy & Spirituality Institute) and a current member of The Coven, an online community facilitated by Jamie Lee Finch that provides support for individuals who have experienced Religious Trauma Syndrome after leaving fundamentalist traditions.
-Hannah has practiced Alexander Technique (a mind-body process) with Jennifer Kellow in Jersey City, Inner Space Technique (energetic healing & clearing therapy) with Athena Malloy in Brooklyn, and various forms of meditation through the Australia-based Clairvision School.
-She is a former member of Not So Churchy (Rev. Mieke Vandersall), a queer worshiping community for whom she led creative movement workshops and with whom she participated in songwriting and visual arts workshops.
+Hannah is a former client of the Psychotherapy & Spirituality Institute, as well as a former member of The Coven, an online community facilitated by Jamie Lee Finch that provides support for individuals who have experienced Religious Trauma Syndrome after leaving fundamentalist traditions.
+She has practiced Alexander Technique (a mind-body process) with Jennifer Kellow in Jersey City, Inner Space Technique (energetic healing & clearing therapy) with Athena Malloy in Brooklyn, and various forms of meditation through the Australia-based Clairvision School.
+She is a former member of Not So Churchy (Rev. Mieke Vandersall), a queer spiritual community for whom she led creative movement workshops and with whom she participated in songwriting and visual arts workshops.
 Hannah continuously participates in a variety of nature-centric spiritual practices, including full moon rituals, seasonal celebrations, and solo ceremonies.
-She is currently a fifth-year student in the True Nature program of Jumana Sophia’s Her Mystery School, an online school devoted to the Deep Feminine tradition.
-Within HMS, Hannah has completed the Medicine Woman and Queen’s Command mentorship programs with Jamila Suzanne.
-She participated in Deonesea La Fey’s “Priestess ~ A Stage Production” in 2021, after a week of studying Temple Dance with Deonesea in Ashland, Oregon; Hannah further deepened her study of Temple Dance with Deonesea at the Priestess Convocation in Crete the following year.
-A blossoming spiritual teacher and healer herself, Hannah uses her primary medium (movement), along with other creative disciplines, to guide participants into a deeper relationship with themselves, their bodies, and their own innate spiritual knowing.
-Firmly believing that no work of healing is complete without its fruits being offered toward the whole of humanity, Hannah has also volunteered with her local grassroots activism group, the Brooklyn ReSisters (led by Saul Austerlitz), a subset of the nationwide organization Indivisible, Battery Dance Company (Artistic Director Jonathan Hollander), a not-for-profit arts organization that uses dance as a tool for building social cohesion and resolving conflict throughout the world, and Lotus Music & Dance (Artistic Director Kamala Cesar), a performance space, sanctuary, and center of education for traditional and indigenous performing arts forms.
+She has completed five years of study in HER Mystery School, an online school devoted to the Deep Feminine tradition, which included the Medicine Woman and Queen’s Command mentorship programs with Jamila Suzanne and the True Nature program with Jumana Sophia.
+Through HER Mystery School, Hannah participated in Deonesea La Fey’s “Priestess ~ A Stage Production” after a week of studying Temple Dance in Ashland, Oregon.
+Hannah further deepened her study of Temple Dance with Deonesea at the Priestess Convocation in Crete the following year.
+A blossoming spiritual teacher and healer herself, Hannah uses her primary medium (movement) along with other creative disciplines to guide participants into a deeper relationship with themselves, their bodies, and their own inner knowing.
+She has recently begun to organize and facilitate collective grief rituals in her local community.
+Her voice is featured anonymously at 19:45 in Episode 3 and throughout Episode 5 of “Veiled Podcast: Where Priestess Arts Meet the Modern Day" (https://open.spotify.com/show/5SWZGCQUwTQ24LzEBOjlD2).
+Firmly believing that no work of healing is complete without its fruits being offered toward the whole of humanity, Hannah has also volunteered with her local grassroots activism group, the Brooklyn ReSisters (led by Saul Austerlitz), a subset of the nationwide organization Indivisible, WelcomeCorps, a service opportunity for Americans across the country to help refugees build new lives in the United States, Battery Dance Company (Artistic Director Jonathan Hollander), a not-for-profit arts organization that uses dance as a tool for building social cohesion and resolving conflict throughout the world, and Lotus Music & Dance (Artistic Director Kamala Cesar), a performance space, sanctuary, and center of education for traditional and indigenous performing arts forms.

 Teaching: